Skip to content

 I did a bit of on line research and it appears people have had similar experiences although it always seems to be the hoses that fail.
 I was pretty surprised that the intercooler had failed like this as the car has only covered 44k miles.
 At least I managed to find the problem I suppose, without paying extortionate garage labour fees etc. Although now, I need to read and get rid of the engine codes that put the engine warning light on.
 Hopefully its all been down to the intercooler.
 I've also got to now go and buy a new intercooler.

-I've been looking at VAG505 fault code readers on eBay etc and the T55 but not sure what to go with.
+I've been looking at VAG505 fault code readers on ebay etc and the T55 but not sure what to go with.
 I want to be able to reset the service interval warning after I've serviced it too, but it appears that these code readers aren't guaranteed to be able to reset the interval.

 Does anyone have any advice on code readers?